 The different lifestyles, living conditions, food, and everything else, were described as consisting of two very different classes of workers.
 The whites, and the not pure whites.
 The happy times reported in all the papers in the US never mentioned the number of non-white workers doing the hardest, and most dangerous parts of the work.
 A job that most of the world now benefits from.

-After reading the grandiose numbers of death due to disease and other incidents, I was expecting a monstrosity when visiting the canal.
-I will admit, I was a bit disappointed.
+After reading the grandiose numbers of death due to disease and other incidents, I was expecting a monstrosity when visiting the actual canal.
+Instead, I was rather a bit disappointed.
 The canal itself, while an amazing feat of engineering that has provided a shortcut for ships to sail through, appeared much smaller in comparison to the deaths I had read about.
 There is currently an expansion project being completed, and in a way, what I saw in the expansion project is almost what I expected to see with the original canal.

 Perhaps had I not read the history and all the sad factoids prior to seeing the actual canal, I may not have been as disappointed.